Éric Di Meco

 Éric Yves Di Meco (born 7 September 1963) is a French former professional footballer who played as a left back.

 Club career

 Di Meco was born in Avignon, Vaucluse.
-During his career, he played mostly for Olympique de Marseille.
-After starting as a midfielder and serving loans at AS Nancy and FC Martigues, he returned definitely in 1988, going on to amass a further 153 Ligue 1 games in an eventual four-in-a-row run of domestic leagues.
+During his career, he played mostly for Marseille.
+After starting as a midfielder, and serving loans at Nancy and Martigues, he returned definitely in 1988, going on to amass a further 153 Ligue 1 games in an eventual four-in-a-row run of domestic leagues.